scjustice/steam_webscraper/README.md

 # steam_webscraper
 Project for webscraper by Sean Justice.
-Implements a steam scraper to gather data about the games available on the steam platform.
+Implements a webscraper to gather data about the games available on the steam platform.